Conjunctions and connectors express similar meanings but follow different rules of grammar and punctuation

 (b) CONNECTOR : Mount Kilimanjaro is on the Equator.
 Nevertheless, it has a covering of snow

-In (a), the conjunction but is “joining” in two different ways.
-Firstly, it physically joins the two verbs is and has into the same sentence – a new verb with no physical link must be in a new sentence (see 30.
+In (a), the conjunction but is “linking” in two different ways.
+Firstly, it physically joins the two verbs is and has into the same sentence – separate verbs must normally be in separate sentences (see 30.
 When to Write a Full Stop).
-Conjunctions are not the only kinds of words that allow extra verbs into a sentence (others include relative pronouns, participles and question words), but they are an especially frequent type of physical joining device.
-The second way in which conjunctions join verbs is mentally.
-In sentence (a) but suggests what follows is surprising after the statement before.
+Secondly but makes a mental link, suggesting that what follows is surprising after the statement before.
 Linguists would call physical joining “syntactic” and the mental kind “semantic”.

-In sentence (b), on the other hand, the connector does only one kind of joining: the mental/semantic kind (the same mental link as the one shown by but).
-There is no physical joining in (b): the connector nevertheless is in a new sentence.
+In sentence (b), on the other hand, the connector nevertheless does only one kind of joining: the mental/semantic kind (in this case the same mental link that is shown by but).
+There is no physical joining in (b): the connector is in a new sentence.
 This is hardly surprising: connectors are very similar to – or even a subtype of – adverbs, most of which are not linking in any way at all (see 121.
 Sentence-Spanning Adverbs).

 Thus, the main similarity between conjunctions and connectors is that they both show a mental link between two statements containing a verb.
 The main difference is that only conjunctions also create a physical, grammatical link.
 It is probably this difference that makes some people call connectors “logical connectors”.